What is a Topical Map? And Why You Need One

 • Voice Assistants

-This creates a logical path for both users and search engines.
+The topical hierarchy creates a logical path for both users and search engines.
 It demonstrates a comprehensive understanding that goes far beyond surface-level content.

 Continuing our smart home example: